-starring: Jensen Daggett, Kane Hodder and Todd Caldecott
+Starring: Jensen Daggett, Kane Hodder and Todd Caldecott

 So we had Jason going 3D, killed off by a twelve year old, impersonated, revived by lightning, and take on a psychic girl.
-What's next Paramount?
+What's next, Paramount?
 Oh, what's that?
 Take him to New York?
 Had Jason kill in the big city where all the underbellies is more then usual packing with guys deserving to be picked off?
 Wow! let me see it!

 Oh shit, it take place on a boat heading to New York city.
 That's uh...a very misleading title, sirs...

-...wait, there's toxic waste in New York?
+...But, hold up.
+There's toxic waste in New York?

-With so much cheese, uneven acting, major plot holes and inconsistencies, Jason takes Manhattan is always regarded as the lowest Jason ever sank in and the one that disappointed giddy fans the most.
+With so much cheese, uneven acting, major plot holes and inconsistencies, Jason takes Manhattan is always regarded as the lowest Jason ever sank in and it's the one movie that disappointed giddy fans the most.

 Seriously, there's toxic waste in new York City?

 Generally, putting a backwoods hulk like Jason in a big city was a desperate shot.
 Just as desperate as the idea of bringing a corn cult to the concrete world.
 (Yes, Children pf the Corn 3: Urban Harvest, I meant you) Jason is the Crystal Lake monster and this film's opening already proved how much Jason has become a legend of his own turf, some sort of backwoods boogeyman whose stories of mutilated campers now vary from ear to ear. (that might explain the countless portrayals of young Jason here.
 A little too much in one take if you ask me, though) To bring him out of his territory, without the proper imagination, leaves Jason Takes Manhattan an uninspired mess of an odd duck entry to a semi-strong franchise.